open-contracting/infrastructure/docs/about.md

 By linking existing open contracting disclosure (and ensuring key fields and documents are provided) with project-level information, new opportunities for data-driven infrastructure project monitoring are unlocked.

-## Theory of Change and Work Plan
+## Theory of change and work plan

-This project, running from June 2018 through to March 2019, has the following Theory of Change.
+This project, running from June 2018 through to March 2019, has the following theory of change.

 ![Theory of Change](../_static/images/OC-CoST-TheoryOfChange-June2018.png)